 Dr. Ana Pajtler Rošar, MD

-I graduated from the Faculty of Medicine in Ljubljana in 2005 and dedicated my professional path to ophthalmology and modern approaches to the diagnosis and treatment of retinal diseases.
-I completed my specialization in ophthalmology at the Eye Department of the General Hospital Celje and at the Eye Clinic in Ljubljana.
-In 2010, I successfully passed the European specialist exam in ophthalmology in Paris and obtained the title FEBO (Fellow of European Board of Ophthalmology), which represents the highest European standard of professional excellence.
+I graduated from the Faculty of Medicine in Ljubljana in 2005 and have since dedicated my professional career to ophthalmology, focusing on modern approaches to the diagnosis and treatment of retinal diseases.
+I completed my ophthalmology specialization at the Eye Department of the General Hospital Celje and at the Eye Clinic in Ljubljana.
+In 2010, I successfully passed the European Board of Ophthalmology specialist exam in Paris and earned the title FEBO (Fellow of the European Board of Ophthalmology), representing the highest European standard of professional excellence.

-In 2017 and 2018, I was part of the international academic and clinical environment at the University of Milan, at Luigi Sacco Hospital.
-Under the mentorship of Prof. Giovanni Staurenghi, I subspecialized in the diagnosis and treatment of retinal diseases, while actively participating in research projects.
-There I deepened my knowledge and experience in the field of the most advanced multimodal imaging methods, such as autofluorescence, optical coherence tomography (OCT) and OCT-angiography (OCT-A), which today represent the foundation of accurate diagnosis of retinal diseases.
+Between 2017 and 2018, I was part of the international academic and clinical environment at the University of Milan, Luigi Sacco Hospital.
+Under the mentorship of Prof. Giovanni Staurenghi, I further subspecialized in retinal disease diagnosis and treatment, actively participating in research projects.
+There, I deepened my expertise in advanced multimodal imaging techniques, including autofluorescence, optical coherence tomography (OCT), and OCT-angiography (OCT-A)—today the foundation of precise retinal diagnosis.

-In 2022, I obtained my PhD at the Faculty of Medicine in Ljubljana under the mentorship of Prof. Nataša Vidović Valentinčič and Prof. Giovanni Staurenghi.
-Between 2007 and 2023, I was employed at the Eye Clinic in Ljubljana, where I performed cataract surgeries and was deeply involved in the treatment of patients with retinal diseases.
+In 2022, I earned my PhD at the Faculty of Medicine in Ljubljana under the mentorship of Prof. Nataša Vidović Valentinčič and Prof. Giovanni Staurenghi.
+Between 2007 and 2023, I was employed at the Eye Clinic in Ljubljana, where I performed cataract surgeries and was deeply involved in the management of patients with retinal diseases.

 I actively participate in professional associations in Slovenia and Europe and am a member of the European Association for Retinal Diseases (EURETINA).